spiral/docs/components/views.md

 ],
 ```

-As mention already compiler and it's processors does not have any access to view variables and user input, however `ViewManager` defines set of so called cache dependies declared in view configuration file:
+As mentioned previously, compiler and it's processors do not have access to the view variables and user input However `ViewManager` defines a set of so called cache dependies declared in view configuration file:

 ```php
 'dependencies' => [